gradle/gradle/subprojects/docs/src/docs/release/notes.md

 giving control over both the HTML report and the JUnit XML result files (these files are typically used to communicate test results to CI servers and other tools).

 This brings the `Test` task into line with other tasks that produce reports in terms of API.
-It also allows you to completely disable the JUnit XML file generation
-(if you don't need it).
+It also allows you to completely disable the JUnit XML file generation if you don't need it.

 ### Build dashboard improvements (i)

-The above test change means that the test reports now appear in the [build dashboard](userguide/buildDashboard_plugin.html).
+The above change (`Test` task implements standard `Reporting` interface) means that the test reports now appear in the [build dashboard](userguide/buildDashboard_plugin.html).

-Also, the `buildDashboard` task is automatically executed if when any reporting task is executed.
+Also, the `buildDashboard` task is automatically executed when any reporting task is executed (by way of the new “Finalizer Task” mechanism mentioned earlier).

 ### Record test output per test case in JUnit XML result files (i)

 This change facilitates better reporting of test execution on CI servers, notably [Jenkins](http://jenkins-ci.org/).